sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/layer-filtering.md

-# Map Interactions
+# Layer filtering

-## Introduction

-A map gets much more interesting, when you can do more things than just clicking, zooming and panning around!
-Because of this you are able to do everything with your map, what the ArcGIS Javascript API allows you to do.
+Map interaction is a key part of any map driven application.
+Things like clicking, zooming and panning allow a diverse engagement with your data. `@sbb-esta/angular-maps` allows you to do everything with your map or 3D scene that can be done using the ArcGIS API for Javascript.

-> You can find a complete overview of the API [here](https://developers.arcgis.com/javascript/latest/api-reference/).
+_You can find a complete overview of the API [here](https://developers.arcgis.com/javascript/latest/api-reference/)._

-In the following steps we will go through an example, on how to use your map in a more complex way.
+The following steps walk you trough a way to on how to dynamically filter the contents of your map.

 ## Sample: Filter your map layers using definition expressions

-You are able to filter layers on a map based on a sql query.
-This is called a [definition expression](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression).
+Layers can be filtered based on expressions using a simple SQL syntax.
+This query is called [definition expression](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html#definitionExpression).

 ### Step 0: Prerequisites